Are you troubled by sudden pain in the lower left abdomen, along with a feeling of bloating and gas, and nausea?

-Sometimes, you can even have fever and chills and a loss of appetite at the same time.
-If that is so, you are probably suffering from Diverticulitis – but did you know that there are several Natural home remedies available for getting rid of this problem?
+Sometimes, you can even have a fever and chills, and a loss of appetite at the same time.
+If that is so, you are probably suffering from Diverticulitis – but did you know that there are several natural home remedies available for getting rid of this problem?

-The lower left abdomen becomes tender to the touch, and the person suffers from fever and chills, nausea and vomiting, constipation or diarrhoea and a general listlessness and lack of appetite.
+The lower left abdomen becomes tender to the touch.
+The person suffers from fever and chills, nausea and vomiting, constipation or diarrhea, and a general listlessness and lack of appetite.
 Sometimes, instead of the left side, the right side is affected, but this is rare.

-When there is insufficient fibre in the diet, the result is hardening of the stools and incomplete evacuation of the bowels, resulting in small portions of faeces getting trapped in the pouches in the lining of the large intestine, which then gets inflamed and infected, causing the pain that one feels.
+When there is insufficient fiber in the diet, the result is the hardening of the stools and incomplete evacuation of the bowels, resulting in small portions of feces getting trapped in the pouches in the lining of the large intestine, which then gets inflamed and infected, causing the pain that one feels.

 A hot water bag can be used to relieve pain.
-Once the pain subsides, you can slowly begin to eat some foods containing fibre, but avoid caffeinated drinks, avoid beans, peas, nuts and seeds, and also cucumber, and the skin of fruits for some time.
+Once the pain subsides, you can slowly begin to eat some foods containing fiber, avoid caffeinated drinks, avoid beans, peas, nuts and seeds, cucumber, and the skin of fruits for some time.

 Pears are another excellent natural remedy for this condition.
 A good ripe pear eaten daily will soothe the stomach and intestinal linings and cure the pain.

-Another item readily available in the kitchen, which will soothe diverticulitis is garlic.
-2-3 cloves taken in the course of a day, will give great relief.
+Another item readily available in the kitchen, which will soothe diverticulitis, is garlic.
+2-3 cloves taken in the course of a day will give great relief.

 Ginger, which is generally combined with garlic in cookery, is yet another useful digestive substance.